ncbdrck/multiros/README.md

 This package supports training robots in both simulation and the real world.
 The simulation environment is based on [Gazebo](https://gazebosim.org/), providing a realistic simulation platform for testing and developing reinforcement learning algorithms.

 Additionally, MultiROS provides interfaces and tools for seamlessly transferring learned policies to real-world robotic systems.

+For more information, please refer to the main [UniROS repository](https://github.com/ncbdrck/UniROS) which integrates MultiROS and [RealROS](https://github.com/ncbdrck/realros).
 ## Prerequisites

 Before installing MultiROS, make sure you have the following prerequisites: